Elkholtihm/Designing-a-Self-Learning-Platform/README.md

 - *Use Case Diagram*: Illustrates user interactions with the system.
 - *Class Diagram*: Defines the system's structure through its classes.
 - *Sequence Diagram*: Shows how objects interact in a particular scenario.
-- *Activity Diagram*: Represents workflows of stepwise activities and actions【15:0†source】.
+- *Activity Diagram*: Represents workflows of stepwise activities and actions.

 ## Technologies and Frameworks
 - *Programming Language*: Python
-- *Frameworks and Tools*: (Details to be specified based on further project development)【15:5†source】.
+- *Frameworks and Tools*: (Details to be specified based on further project development).

 ## Development Plan
 1. *Feasibility Study*: Evaluate available resources and project feasibility.